bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 An example of hooking JavaScript functions into c++ can be seen in `Array.cpp` at line 4571.
 This then corresponds to the function on line 104 in `Array.cpp`

 A good tip for this task is to take a look at how ArrayAt is hooked in the Array.cpp file.

-# Searchfox

-# Possible changes might need to be done to this module.

-1. Should we add Searchfox as part of Module 1?
-Or perhaps that should be Module 2?
-I really want to make tasks relevant to searcfox just so the user understands what a powerful tool it is.
-MIKBAR: YES.

-2. More tasks?
-Or is it enough with all the installation and building SM for the first time?